zakazora30/OUNDIRE_ZORAA_JavaLab/README.md

 ### TCP Communication

-To start the UDP communication 'Chat Application):
+To start the TCP communication (Chat Application):

 #### TCPServer